 Epigenetics and Aging for Dogs

-• Epigenetics and aging for dogs is about gene activity, not changing DNA, and it responds to daily life.
+• Epigenetics is about gene activity, not changing DNA, and because it responds to daily life, the aging clock is partly shaped by inputs you control.

-• Breed, size, and body weight shape how dogs age, so “best” always depends on the individual.
+• Breed, size, and body weight shape how a dog ages, so the 'best' plan always depends on the individual.

 • Sleep, stress, and enrichment quietly influence resilience, especially as dogs enter their senior years.